Browse by Medical Category

-In an effort to expand the quality and breadth of experience of the fellowship, the MGH Orthopaedic Hand fellowship partnered with the Hand Surgery fellowship at the Brigham & Women’s Hospital and the Boston Childrens’ Hospital.
-The MGH Hand Fellow, who is trained in plastic surgery, partners with the Beth Israel Deaconess Hospital and Boston Childrens’ Hospital.
-This experience has proven priceless in expanding the exposure of cases, surgical techniques, and patient populations by incorporating the strengths of these other programs into the MGH experience.
+In an effort to expand the breadth of experience for our fellows, the Mass General Hand fellowship has partnered with the Brigham & Women’s Hospital and the Boston Children's Hospital Hand Surgery fellowship to provide additional adult and pediatric hand surgery training for our orthopaedic trainees over a three month period.
+The Mass General Hand Fellow trained in plastic surgery rotates at the Beth Israel Deaconess Hospital, Boston Children's Hospital and Shriners Hospital for additional clinical exposure over a two month period.
+This experience has proven invaluable in expanding the exposure of cases, surgical techniques, and patient populations by incorporating the strengths of these programs into the Mass General experience.

 Upon entering the Hand Surgery Fellowship, the hand surgery fellow is actively engaged in the activities of the hand surgical service in both outpatient, inpatient, operative, and emergent care of patients.
 During each week, each fellow follows his assigned attending’s schedule in the outpatient and operating room settings.
 Inpatient care of patients will be overseen by the fellow with the assistance of the residents.